chaitu4418/handson-springboot/readme.md

 #####What I would like to use in this project (which I would like to consider the starting point for any technical assignment;)
 TODOs:
 -
+1. Spring cache (JSR-107 - JCache, ehcache|Hazelcast)
+1. Simple example with the Spring HATEOAS to create correct REST services.
+1. Validation (JSR-303)
+1. i18n
+    1. spring boot thymeleaf pages
+    1. SPA AngularJS
+1. deploy the jar to github and make it the dependency of another project
+1. integration tests - failsafe maven plugin

 1. [V] Simple Spring rest example
 1. [V] Simple Spring MVC example.
 1. [V] Integrate Spring Data JPA into the project.